Piperacillin And Tazobactam

 • Hepatic dysfunction (jaundice, dark urine)

-• Blood abnormalities (such as leukopenia, bleeding tendencies)
+• Blood abnormalities (such as leukopenia, bleeding tendency)

 Warnings and Precautions

-The pregnancy category is B, but use during the third trimester may increase bleeding risk in newborns; benefits and risks should be weighed before administration.
-During breastfeeding, the drug may be secreted into breast milk, and the impact on the infant should be evaluated.
+The pregnancy category is B, but use during the third trimester may increase bleeding risk in newborns, so benefits and risks should be weighed.
+During breastfeeding, the drug may be secreted into breast milk; assess the potential impact on the infant.

 Drug Interactions

-Concurrent use with the following medications may increase side effects:
+Concurrent use with the following drugs may increase side effects:

 • Anticoagulants (such as warfarin): may enhance anticoagulant effects, increasing bleeding risk

-• Nephrotoxic drugs (such as vancomycin): may worsen renal impairment
+• Nephrotoxic drugs (such as vancomycin): may exacerbate renal damage

 • Diuretics (such as furosemide): may increase the risk of neuromuscular blockade

 Avoid mixing with other intramuscular injections, as physical incompatibility may occur.
-Consult a healthcare professional before taking other medications, including herbal remedies or vitamin supplements.
+Consult your healthcare provider before taking other medications, including herbal remedies or vitamin supplements.

 Dosage and Administration

-This medication is for use within medical facilities only, typically administered via intravenous or intramuscular injection.
-The usual adult dose is 3.375 grams every 3-4 hours (containing 3 grams of Piperacillin and 0.375 grams of Tazobactam), with dose escalation for severe infections.
-The specific regimen should be adjusted by the physician based on infection site, severity, and patient weight.
+This medication is for use within medical institutions only, usually administered via intravenous or intramuscular injection.
+The typical adult dose is 3.375 grams every 3-4 hours (containing 3 grams of Piperacillin and 0.375 grams of Tazobactam).
+Severe infections may require higher doses.
+The specific regimen should be adjusted by the physician based on the infection site, severity, and patient weight.

 The injection should be administered slowly; rapid injection may cause chills or thrombophlebitis.
 Regular monitoring of liver and kidney function and blood counts is necessary during treatment to track drug response.